Abhivbk/Gyroscope-Learning/README.md

 # ⭐MPU6050⭐
-This is a script to get YAW PITCH ROLL from mpu6050 with rasoberry pi in pure python.
+This is a script to get YAW PITCH ROLL from mpu6050 with raspberry pi in pure python.
 If you are using it you are lucky to find it as very few are found so please share

 # Features
 If you want to add any feature just fork it and if I like it you get a chance to come on my github page!